DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-04-adding-providers-to-the-register.md

 ---
 title: Adding providers to the register
-description: We added a way for users to onboard new training providers in to the register
+description: We added a way for users to onboard new training providers into the register
 date: 2025-02-04
 tags:
   - accredited providers